Detoxify: A framework for abusive text transformation using LLMs: Results

 \subsubsection{Semantic Analysis}

+The BERTScore analysis demonstrates a high semantic similarity between the transformed outputs generated by different LLMs, indicating that most models preserve the original contextual meaning during transformation.
+Inter-model comparisons show consistently high similarity scores, suggesting that the generated outputs are semantically aligned despite stylistic differences.
+Additionally, the comparison between original and transformed text reveals that the transformations retain a significant portion of the original semantic content while attempting to modify abusive or hateful expressions.

 We now provide an analysis of transformations using semantic analysis on the original and transformed tweets.
 We encode the text using the MPNet-base-v2 \cite{DBLP:journals/corr/abs-2004-09297} model and perform cosine similarity on each pairwise combination to quantify how different the meanings are for each text after transformation.
+Note that the length of the original and LLM-transformed text can be different in terms of the number of words.
+However, because we used BERT-based embeddings for the original and transformed text, we do not need the same number of words to compute cosine similarity.
+Therefore, we did not normalise the LLM-transformed length before computing cosine similarity, as semantics can change with normalisation and similarity scores may become unreliable.

-Figure \ref{fig:graph1} shows the cosine similarity between the original text and the transformed texts to see how semantically different the transformations are to it's original counterpart.
-The Groq transformed text had, on average, the lowest similarity when compared with the original text, whereas the other three models have a higher semantic similarity when compared with the original text.
+Figure \ref{fig:graph1} shows the cosine similarity between the original text and the transformed texts to see how semantically different the transformations are to its original counterparts.
+The Groq transformed text had, on average, the lowest similarity when compared with the original text, whereas the other three models had a higher semantic similarity when compared with the original text.
 The shape of the lines has similar patterns, with peaks and troughs roughly occurring in the same batch.
 Figure \ref{fig:graph2} shows cosine similarities between the different models to see how semantically similar each model is to another.
 There are three clear groupings/layers.
 The top layer shows GPT and DeepSeek averaging approximately 80\% similarity in the transformations.
 Groq and GPT, along with Groq and DeepSeek, showed fairly high similarity, ranging at around 70\%.
-Finally, Gemini with Groq, Gemini with GPT, and Gemini with DeepSeek showed the lowest similarity on average.
+Finally, Gemini with Groq, Gemini with GPT-4o, and Gemini with DeepSeek showed the lowest similarity on average.
 We can also see that within the last group, Groq and Gemini had the highest semantic dissimilarity compared to all other combinations of models.